jritter/MasterThesis/README.md

-MasterThesisProposal
+MasterThesis
 ====================

-Proposal of the Master Thesis
+This is the documentation of the Master Thesis